oneapi-src/oneDNN/README.md

 ### GPU Engine

-Intel Processor Graphics and Xe architecture-based Graphics are supported by the oneDNN GPU engine.
+Intel Processor Graphics and Xe Architecture graphics are supported by the oneDNN GPU engine.
 The GPU engine is disabled in the default build configuration.
 The following additional requirements apply when GPU engine is enabled: